labopm/website/pages/what-we-do/index.md

 ---

 <p class="lab-content__lead">
-  The Lab is a group of designers helping the federal government solve complex challenges.
+The Lab is a team of designers with diverse backgrounds that helps our partners address complex challenges.
 Across all of our services, we strive to build human-centered design capacity across the federal government.
 </p>

 ### We teach.